optimagic-dev/optimagic/docs/source/algorithms.md

     bi-directional search in each parameter's dimension.

-    The argument ``direc``, which is the initial set of direction vectors and which is part of the scipy interface is not supported by estimagic because it is incompatible with how estimagic handles constraints.
+    The argument ``direc``, which is the initial set of direction vectors and which is part of the scipy interface is not supported by optimagic because it is incompatible with how optimagic handles constraints.

     - **convergence.relative_params_tolerance (float)**: Stop when the relative movement between parameter vectors is smaller than this.